 Interact with those who fall under this avatar group:

-An effective approach for completing this section involves engaging with those who fall under this avatar profile.
+A practical approach for completing this section involves engaging with those who fall under this avatar profile.
 Determine what their information resources are and move forward from there.

 Communities and forums are a worthwhile place to begin.

 Primarily, you serve as an embodiment of a customer avatar based on past or present experiences.
 Complete the profile based on those personal experiences.